pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 In 2011, the west coast trawl fishery was rationalized, with the introduction of the Individual Fishing Quota (IFQ) Program.
 In order to provide more flexibility for fishers on the west coast, NOAA Fisheries implemented the West Coast Groundfish Trawl Fishery Catch Share Program, which allows for the division of catch allocated to the trawl fishery into shares controlled by individuals or cooperatives [@catchshare].
 All vessels that participate in the IFQ program are required to have 100% observer coverage at all times the vessels are at sea [@catchshare].

 ## Summary of Management History and Performance
 Beginning in 1989, both thornyhead species were managed as part of a \gls{dts}.
 In 1991, the \gls{pfmc} adopted separate \gls{abc} levels for thornyheads and catch limits were imposed on the thornyhead complex. \gls{hg} were instituted in 1992 along with an increase in the minimum mesh size for bottom trawl fisheries.
 In 1995 separate landing limits were placed on shortspine and longspine thornyhead and trip limits became more restrictive.
 Trip limits (predominantly 2-month limits on cumulative vessel landings) have often been adjusted during the year since 1995 in order to not exceed the \gls{hg} or \gls{oy}.
-At first, the HG for shortspine thornyhead was set higher than the \gls{abc} (1,500 vs. 1,000 mt in 1995-1997) in order to allow a greater catch of longspine thornyhead, which was considered relatively undepleted.
+At first, the \gls{hg} for shortspine thornyhead was set higher than the \gls{abc} (1,500 vs. 1,000 mt in 1995-1997) in order to allow a greater catch of longspine thornyhead, which was considered relatively undepleted.
 In 1999 the \gls{oy} was set at less than 1,000 mt and remained close to that level through 2006.
-As a result of the 2005 shortspine thornyhead assessment, catch limits increased to about 2,000 mt per year and have remained near that level **to the present.**
+As a result of the 2005 shortspine thornyhead assessment, catch limits increased to about 2,000 mt per year and have remained between 2,000 mt and 3,000 mt per year to present.

 Since early 2011, trawl harvest of each thornyhead species has been managed under the \gls{pfmc}’s catch share, or \gls{ifq}, program.
 Whereas the trip limits previously used to limit harvest restricted only the amount of fish each vessel could land, individual vessels fishing under the catch-share program are now held accountable for all of the quota-share species they catch.

-**Landings of shortspine thornyhead have been below the catch limits since 1999.
-The estimated total catch, including discards, has likewise remained below the limit during this period.**
+Landings of shortspine thornyhead have been below the catch limits since 1999.
+The estimated total catch, including discards, has likewise remained below the limit during this period (Table \ref{tab:management}).

 ## Foreign Fisheries
 The \gls{afsc} conducts assessments of thornyheads as a mixed stock complex, including shortspine and longspine thornyheads.
 Results of the 2022 Alaska Thornyhead complex assessment suggest that thornyheads are not being subjected to overfishing [@echave_etal_2022].